cooperspencer/gickup-blog/content/docs/configuration/destination/onedev.md

     - token: some-token
       token_file: token.txt
       url: http(s)://url-to-onedev
+      organization: myorg
 ```
 - `token`: your onedev token.
 - `token_file`: alternatively, specify the token in a file, relative to current working directory when executed.
 - `url`: if empty, https://code.onedev.io is used.
+- `organization`: name of the parent repository you want to backup to.